2.2.7 Provisions and Contingent liabilities

 C) Financial Risk Management

-The Company’s principal financial liabilities, comprise of borrowings, trade payable and other financial liabilities.
+The Company’s principal financial liabilities, comprise of lease liabilities, trade payable and other financial liabilities.

 The main purpose of these financial liabilities is to finance the Company’s operations.
 The Company’s principal financial assets include investments, trade receivables, cash and cash equivalents and bank balances other than cash and cash equivalents that are derived directly from its operations.